Labor Standard Calculation & Configuration

 Select calculation type

 There are many different ways to calculate headcounts, each with a different relation to the forecasted demand data.
-By selecting the + icon at the top-right of the screen, you are able to select the configuration type, and depending on the configuration type, you also might need to select an attribute (forecast variable) used as a basis.
+By selecting the + icon at the top-right of the screen, you can select the configuration type, and depending on the configuration type, you also might need to select an attribute (forecast variable) used as a basis.

 “It takes a cashier 2 minutes per transaction.
 If we predict 60 transactions between 10 am-11 am, we would need two cashiers between 10 am-11 am”.